Oskii/Aave-Atomic-Lending-Position-Swap/README.md

 ### Example Use Case

-- Jimmy has an AaveV3 lending position of 50 DAI on Ethereum, and so holds 50 aDAI.
+- Alice has an AaveV3 lending position of 50 DAI on Ethereum, and so holds 50 aDAI.
-- Sandra has an AaveV3 lending position of 0.001 WBTC on Arbitrum, and so holds aWBTC.
+- Bob has an AaveV3 lending position of 0.001 WBTC on Arbitrum, and so holds aWBTC.

-Both Jimmy and Sandra agree that they would like to exchange positions with each other, and use AALPS to trustlessly and securely exchange their aTokens.
-Even though their positions are cross-chain and using different assets, Jimmy and Sandra are able to exchange their positions trustlessly and securely.
+Both Alice and Bob agree that they would like to exchange positions with each other, and use AALPS to trustlessly and securely exchange their aTokens.
+Even though their positions are cross-chain and using different assets, Alice and Bob are able to exchange their positions trustlessly and securely.

 ## How does it work?